JimMcL/measuring-mimicry/HumanPredators/EatUp/README.md

 necessary to change (or remove) all of the pages except `trial.html`, replace the photos in `images`, and set up a Firebase account.

+Our particular configuration, with static web pages stored on Github and a Google Firebase database, suffers from a security problem.
+Either the database must be publically writable, or else the credentials must be publically accessable on Github.
+This is clearly risky, so should be avoided.